google/error-prone/bugpattern/InjectOnConstructorOfAbstractClass.md

 ---
 title: InjectOnConstructorOfAbstractClass
-summary: Constructors on abstract classes are never directly @Injected, only the constructors of their subclasses can be @Inject'ed.
+summary: Constructors on abstract classes are never directly @Inject'ed, only the constructors of their subclasses can be @Inject'ed.
 layout: bugpattern
 tags: ''
 severity: WARNING